elvin365/md/content/blog/say-hello-to-doks/index.md

 The Chinese remainder theorem states that whenever we have an unknown number, but we know its remainders when divided by a few coprime integers, we can find what that number is.

+Basically, we are given some numbers which are pairwise coprime, and given remainders when an unknown number x is divided by them.

+We need to find the minimum possible value of x that produces given remainders.

 <hr>

 ### Example